Blog Home

 Substitute fish

-Fish provides protein without excess saturated fat, and it is also a source of essential omega-3 fatty acids.
+Fish provides protein without excess saturated fat and is also a source of essential omega-3 fatty acids.
 You don’t have to eat a bland fillet to increase your intake.
 Firm white fish like halibut or catfish can be cut into large cubes and simmered in stews to replace beef or chicken.
-Flaky fish like tilapia can be ground with herbs and spices and then formed into fish burgers or fish meatballs.
+Flaky fish like tilapia can be ground with herbs and spices and formed into fish burgers or meatballs.
 Four ounces of tilapia contains 21 grams of protein.

 Use mashed beans for filling

-Beans are full of protein and fiber.
+Beans are loaded with protein and fiber.
 They make a delicious filling that contains protein without increasing saturated fat.
-Use mashed black beans as a filling for burritos or as a layer in lasagna.
-Mashed pinto beans can be a base for a taco salad or a quesadilla filling.
+Use mashed black beans as a filling for burritos and as a layer in lasagna.
+Mashed pinto beans can be used in taco salads and quesadillas.
 Mashed beans can even be used in desserts like cakes and brownies.
 One-half cup of white kidney beans contains 6 grams of protein.

 Explore the protein power of peas

-Peas have often been viewed as a starchy vegetable without much nutritional benefit, but the protein power of peas is gaining attention.
+Peas have often been viewed as starchy vegetables without much nutritional benefit, but their protein power is gaining attention.
 Mashed peas make a great side dish or filling, and fresh peas can be sprinkled over salads and stir-fries.
 Pea powder makes a protein-rich addition to smoothies.
-One-half cup of green peas contains 4 grams of protein.
+A half cup of green peas contains 4 grams of protein.

 Sources